-Part of it is the drugs and sedatives she’s on to try to control her mania and keep her still so her body can heal, part of it is the fact that she’s been in the hospital for over three months and she misses her six year old daughter more than words can explain, and part of it is her mental illness itself.
+Part of it is the drugs and sedatives that she’s on to try to control her mania and keep her still so her body can heal, and part of it is the fact that she’s been in the hospital for over three months and she misses her six year old daughter more than words can explain.
+Part of it is her mental illness itself.

 UPDATE AS OF FEB.
 11th 2016

 Two weeks before the hospital that was treating my friend gave her the boot for lack of insurance, her mom died.
 They never got to say goodbye to each other.
 That was brutal and and almost unbearable to witness.